pactflow/ci-cd-workshop/set_up_ci/03_configure_consumer_and_provider.md

 :white_check_mark: If you would like to see all your builds go green, you can re-trigger the consumer build by selecting "More options" > "Trigger build" > "Trigger custom build".

+## Expected state by the end of this step

+Both consumer and provider builds passing.

 [Next](./04_configure_webhook.md)